 Keep your energy usage low by running your fridge at maximum efficiency.
 For starters, set your temperature to the recommended setting of 37°F for the fridge and 0°F for the freezer—any colder and you're just wasting power.
 Your fridge should be about three-quarters full—it takes less power to keep a full fridge cold, but you need to allow enough room for air to circulate.
 Clean the coils on the back of the fridge several times each year—and resist the temptation to store things up top as these items can prevent hot air from escaping and cause your unit to work overtime.

 Wash dishes the smarter way: Use short, eco-friendly cycles for all but the very dirtiest loads, and try to hold off starting until the load is full.
 Then, when the wash cycle is finished, set the appliance to air-dry rather than heat-dry—this easy move can cut the appliance's electricity use by 15 to 50 percent.
 Don't have the option built in?
 Simply turn off the dishwasher after the final rinse and open the door.

 One of the easiest ways to save on your bills is to install your own solar hot water heater.
 Water heating is the second biggest consumer of home electricity, so it makes sense to install the system now.
-You can complete this project for as little as $300 to $2,000, depending on materials, if you do the job yourself.
 This solar upgrade is designed to supplement your existing electric system, so even in cloudy weather, you can still enjoy a hot shower.